BatGap Logo

 Rick: Waking, dreaming, and sleeping.

 Tom: Waking, dreaming, and sleeping.
 And you’ve got a whole variety of experiences that are concurrent within the waking state.
-And all the meditative experiences, unless you’re into sort of dream meditations, but if we just leave that aside for now.
-Like if you go into a meditation in the waking state, you go into a samadhi of some kind, that would be essentially… I would, see it’s just different ways of cutting up experience, conceptually.
+And all the meditative experiences, unless you’re into sort of dream meditations—but if we just leave that aside for now—if you go into a meditation in the waking state, you go into a samadhi of some kind, that would be essentially… I would—see, it’s just different ways of cutting up experience, conceptually.
 I would just call that an experience in the waking state.
-Now you could make a good argument that that’s different.

-Rick: Well, the brainwave signature, the EEG signature is different.
+Rick: Well, the brainwave signature, the EEG signature, is different.
 The breath rate is different.
-The blood chemistry is different.
-And a whole lot of other measurable things.
+The blood chemistry is different, and a whole lot of other measurable things.
 And the subjective experience is completely different.
 You may utterly transcend any sense of individuality.

-Tom: So within the waking state, there are lots of different states that will all be physiologically different to each other.
-So, for example, you go for a run, after about 10 miles, your brain and your physiological brain state will be different to when you’re just watching TV or something.
-There are a whole host of physiologically distinct states within the waking state.
-And I would just say, for ease, that is one of them.
 And don’t forget, the way these states are designed, they’re designed to lead us towards liberation, to lead us to this freedom, to moksha.
 That’s the whole point of these teachings.
-So these teachings, the way they’ve cut up experience into the waking, dreaming, and sleep, the reason they’ve done it this way, in my view, is they’re trying to show you something about your experience.
+So these teachings—the way they’ve cut up experience into waking, dreaming, and sleep—the reason they’ve done it this way, in my view, is they’re trying to show you something about your experience.
 They’re not looking at EEGs and physiology.
 They’re looking at your own experience.
 And that’s why they’re distinguishing into three states.
-And the understanding of Turiya, the fourth, is meant to be showing you that there’s a consciousness, that is, or an awareness that’s aware of all these three things, regardless of what’s going on.

 Tom: It’s not that it can be a continuum.
-It is a continuum and it always is a continuum.
+It is a continuum, and it always is a continuum.

 Rick: Yeah, but the key point is whether or not you’re actually aware of it.